 A standard course of ketamine therapy involves 4-6 infusions over a two-week period.
 Afterward, maintenance infusions may be required.
 The majority of patients experience lasting relief from treatment resistant depression after undergoing ketamine therapy.

-To learn more, do not hesitate to schedule a free consultation at Vitalitas Denver—a mental health treatment clinic specializing in ketamine infusion therapy.
+To learn more, do not hesitate to contact us at Vitalitas Denver—a mental health treatment clinic specializing in ketamine infusion therapy.